Simultaneous Self-Localization and Base Station Localization with Resonant Beam: Numerical Analysis

 Fig.~\ref{fig_61} is a schematic of the BSL process.
 Under the conditions of an $AoA\ error = 0.2^{\circ}$ and $s_{bl} = 2\ m$, the positioning RMSE is $0.18$ m, demonstrating the effectiveness of BSL.
 The positioning accuracy is shown in Fig.~\ref{fig_62}, demonstrating the impact of AoA error on BSL positioning accuracy.
 As the AoA error increases, the positioning error also increases, with elevation angle error having a more pronounced impact on the positioning results.
 Furthermore, as the elevation angle error grows, the influence of the azimuth angle on the positioning results diminishes.
 Consequently, the positioning error surface illustrated in Fig.~\ref{fig_62} takes on a saddle-shaped form.

 As derived in Section~\ref{sec:a_aoa}, the AoA errors are uniformly distributed in $[0,0.2]^{\circ}$.
-Therefore, when the AoA error distribution fixed, we illustrate the impact of baseline length and Z on positioning accuracy, as shown in Fig.~\ref{fig_63}.
-Because the amplification of AoA error effects with increasing Z, it can be observed that the RMSE of positioning error significantly increases as Z grows.
+Therefore, when the AoA error distribution is fixed, we illustrate the impact of baseline length and $\textbf{Z}$ on positioning accuracy, as shown in Fig.~\ref{fig_63}.
+It can be observed that the RMSE of positioning error significantly increases as $\textbf{Z}$ grows.
+This is attributed to the amplification of AoA error effects over longer distances.
 However, the error value is significantly reduced with the increase in baseline length.
 The BSL can maintain sub-decimeter-level accuracy at a baseline length of $2$ m, even when the MT is at considerable depths.

-Fig.~\ref{fig_64} depicts the positioning error results of target at different reference positions at $Z=8$ m plane.
+Fig.~\ref{fig_64} depicts the positioning error results for an MT located at different positions at $Z=8$ m plane.
 It can be observed that the positioning error is smallest within the base stations region, achieving centimetre-level accuracy.
 As the distance from the base stations region increases, the error also increases.
 Therefore, increasing the baseline length during deployment is recommended to expand the enclosed area of the base stations, which will provide higher BSL positioning accuracy and improve the precision of the SL positioning in the DRBP system.